whosonfirst/go-rasterzen/README.md

     	An optional HTTP 'Origin' host to pass along with your Nextzen requests.
   -nextzen-uri string
     	A valid URI template (RFC 6570) pointing to a custom Nextzen endpoint.
+  -png-options string
+    	The path to a valid RasterzenPNGOptions JSON file.
+  -rasterzen-options string
+    	The path to a valid RasterzenOptions JSON file.
+  -refresh-all
+    	Force all tiles to be generated even if they are already cached.
+  -refresh-png
+    	Force PNG tiles to be generated even if they are already cached.
+  -refresh-rasterzen
+    	Force rasterzen tiles to be generated even if they are already cached.
+  -refresh-svg
+    	Force SVG tiles to be generated even if they are already cached.
   -s3-cache
     	Cache tiles with a S3-based cache.
   -s3-dsn string